flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 consider the beginner experience when you're building tools.
-Perhaps I am taking this personally because I have friends and family who have literally transformed their lives by learning Rails and Django, tools that prioritize beginner friendliness and being able to do things like "build a web site in a day."
+Perhaps I am taking this personally because I have friends and family who have literally transformed their lives by learning Rails and Django, tools that prioritize beginner friendliness and being able to do stupid things like "build a web site in a day."

 Back to the talk: it raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
-This is funny because years ago I decided to pick up violin violin, and as I was learning the finger positions I would keep a tuner on to give me feedback on when I was in tune and out of tune -- using read and green lights.
+This is funny because years ago I decided to pick up violin, and as I was learning the finger positions I would keep a tuner on to give me feedback on when I was in tune and out of tune -- using red and green lights.
 Initially I didn't know what in-tune and out-of-tune sounded like, or where exactly to position my fingers to create the correct sounds.
 The tuner gave me the feedback I needed to make